By Amy Nicholson

 There is something very important to know about Enduring Love that is not apparent from the title: It's a thriller.
 More specifically, it's a creepy, twisted, overproduced, and often intelligent psychological thriller with an ending all too loyal to the genre.
 Director Roger Michell (most recently of The Mother, a nearly perfect family drama) would prefer that you did not know; he chooses to withhold this information until the last possible moment, so that the sudden burst of violence is, true to the root of that word, a violation.
 But that impulse is ungenerous at best and manipulative at worst; the film is disturbing, and viewers deserve to know.

 The film opens in a vision of Arcadia, a pastoral setting of luscious green hills.
 Joe (the craggily beautiful Daniel Craig) has taken girlfriend Claire (Samantha Morton) out for a picnic.
-But before the two can pop the cork on the champagne, a hot air balloon skitters across the field, attempting to land.
+But before the two can pop the cork on the champagne, a hot-air balloon skitters across the field, trying to land.
 A boy is trapped inside, alone and unable to get to the ground.
 Joe runs to help, as do several other men, appearing from the road or other parts of the field.
 The men grasp the basket and pull it to the ground, but a gust of wind sends the balloon back into the air, and as it ascends, they must let go to survive.
-One of them doesn' t, and he falls from the sky to a messy death.
+One of them doesn't, and he falls from the sky to a messy death.

 The movie has its moments.
 Samantha Morton, morose and raccoon-eyed with makeup, plays a feeling woman whose initial attempts to support her unraveling partner only widen the rift between them.
 The dialogue between the two is clipped and smart; they are real, interesting characters, though she more than him.
 (Joe's problem, at least initially, is an overdose of rationality, and that's always limiting.)
 The movie offers a picture of a good marriage, in the couple's friends Robin (Bill Nighy) and Rachel (Susan Lynch), which is worth seeing.
 There is effective camerawork, especially toward the beginning, where we feel ourselves lifting off and floating into the sky in a dizzying fervor.